 Second, you can extend the life of a media release into other parts of the day and week by using the SHIFT Earned Media Hub model.
-If it’s truly a significant piece of news, share it with your social networks, publish it on your website, turn it into a social media release, buy some paid ads to promote it, blog about it, add it to your content distribution strategy, ask others to blog about it, and do everything you can to get more sustained, longer-term attention to it than just a “fire and forget” press release.
+If it’s truly a significant piece of news, share it with your social networks, publish it on your website, buy some paid ads to promote it, blog about it, add it to your content distribution strategy, ask others to blog about it, and do everything you can to get more sustained, longer-term attention to it than just a “fire and forget” press release.

 Finally, apply common sense.
 One of the absolute worst days for a press release in any given year?
 April Fool’s Day.
 Even if your announcement is completely sincere, publishing or launching anything on April 1 is guaranteed not to be perceived as credible.